Flood and Climate Resilience - Privacy Notice

 The reasons why we use your personal data

-This privacy notice applies to the functions of the Flood and Climate Resilience Team in the Environment, Transport and Infrastructure Directorate, which carries out the statutory Flood Risk Management functions within Surrey County Council (SCC).
+This privacy notice applies to the functions of the Flood and Climate Resilience Team in the Environment, Infrastructure and Growth Directorate, which carries out the statutory Flood Risk Management functions within Surrey County Council (SCC)

-What processing of personal data is undertaken by the service
+What processing of personal data is undertaken by the services?

 Your personal data, which you submit to us, is used for the purposes of investigating a flooding incident, managing flood risk within Surrey, applying for consent for works to watercourses, or commenting or advising on planning applications, in order that we can carry out our statutory responsibilities as Lead Local Flood Authority.